guitar-san/CGFs/README.md

 - Using the data for training machine learning models
 - Incorporating into other datasets or projects
-- Any use beyond viewing and citing
+- For uses beyond simple reference or citation

 This allows us to track usage and discuss potential collaboration opportunities.